 On-Campus Interviews (OCI) and Résumé Collect

-The Ovadia CP&P Office also offers a Spring OCI program that typically is held from January through April.
-Employers may request schedules to interview students from any class year during that program.
+The Ovadia CP&P Office also offers a Spring OCI Program that typically is held from January through April and employers may request schedules to interview students from any class year.

 For employers who are unable to or choose not to conduct interviews at FIU Law, but who are interested in receiving résumés from FIU Law students, the Ovadia CP&P Office offers a Résumé Collect Program.
 The Ovadia CP&P Office will share information about employment opportunities with students, collect application materials and forward those materials to employers so that they may review them and interview students at their convenience.